kenankarakecili/CrossoveriOSProject_Swift/README.md

 # Crossover iOS Project

-This is my crossover assignment for 60k Software Architect position.
+This is my crossover assignment for 60k iOS(Swift) Architect position.